Delay slot: Branching problems

 A major issue with the implementation of pipelines in early systems was that instructions had widely varying cycle counts.
 For instance, the instruction to add two values would often be offered in multiple versions, or opcodes, which varied on where they read in the data.
 One version of add might take the value found in one processor register and add it to the value in another, another version might add the value found in memory to a register, while another might add the value in one memory location to another memory location.
 Each of these instructions takes a different amount of bytes to represent it in memory, meaning they take different amounts of time to fetch, may require multiple trips through the memory interface to gather values, etc. This greatly complicates the pipeline logic.
 One of the goals of the RISC chip design concept was to remove these variants so that the pipeline logic was simplified, which leads to the classic RISC pipeline which completes one instruction every cycle.

 However, there is one problem that comes up in pipeline systems that can slow the performance down.
 This occurs when the next instruction may change depending on the results of the last.
 In most systems, this happens when a branch occurs.
-For instance, consider the following pseudo-code:
+For instance, consider the following pseudo-MIPS assembly: